 We often first reach out for vitamin E supplements whenever our scalp feels dry.
 But do they help?

 Topical vitamin E was found to improve skin hydration by enhancing the water-binding ability (1).
-Another study shows that vitamin E used in nano-emulsions can improve skin properties and hydration levels (2).
+Another study shows that vitamin E used in nano-emulsionsi XNano-sized non-toxic and non-irritant stable emulsions used in drug delivery and the cosmetic field due to its high permeability. can improve skin properties and hydration levels (2).

-Oxidative stress is one of the primary reasons for unhealthy scalp and may cause dandruff (3).
-Vitamin E supplements can reduce oxidative stress, minimize flaking and dandruff, and improve scalp health (4).
+Oxidative stressi XAccumulation of excess free radicals due to the inability of the body to detoxify reactive molecules, thus causing damage to cells and tissues throughout the body. is one of the primary reasons for an unhealthy scalp and may cause dandruff (3).
+Vitamin E supplement is an antioxidant and helps reduce oxidative stress, minimize flaking and dandruff, aid healthy hair growth, and improve scalp health (4).

 Other than vitamin E, the lack of other essential vitamins may cause a dry scalp.
 Scroll down to know more.